Supermarine Type 545: Background

 The origins of the Type 545 can be traced back to the early 1950s and the Royal Air Force's (RAF) interest in developing transonic aircraft to serve as a stopgap while the next generation of supersonic fighters were being developed.
 Two rival aircraft manufacturers, Supermarine and Hawker, separately prepared proposed such aircraft, both choosing to design derivatives of their respective Swift and Hunter fighter aircraft, these being the Type 545 and Hawker P.1083 respectively.
 During February 1951, Supermarine made its initial submission; it was formally accepted by the Air Ministry roughly one month later.

 At this stage, the Swift programme was in development and its shortcomings were yet to become apparent, this fortunate timing is a factor that aviation author Derek Wood accredits as a major reason for Supermarine's submission having received greater favour over Hawker's bid amongst RAF officials reviewing the two proposals.

-The Type 545 had been drawn up to conform with the requirements stipulated within the Air Ministry's Specification F.105D; it was projected to have been capable of attaining Mach 1.3; in comparison to the rival P.1083, the company had predicted it to attain superior performance.
-Externally, the Type 545 bore a crude resemblance to the Swift, and would have served as a spiritual successor to it.
-However, the aircraft was radically redesigned, having been furnished with an area-ruled fuselage amongst other changes.
+The Type 545 had been designed to meet the Air Ministry's Specification F.105D; it was projected to have a maximum speed of Mach 1.3; with better performance than the rival P.1083.
+Externally, the Type 545 bore a crude resemblance to the Swift.
+However, the aircraft was radically redesigned, with an area-ruled fuselage amongst other changes.

-One of the most visually prominent feature of the Type 545 was its unorthodox crescent-shaped wing, which was envisioned as heavily contributing to the aircraft's performance characteristics, particularly during supersonic speeds.
+One of the most visually prominent features of the Type 545 was its unusual crescent-shaped wing, required to meet its performance specification, particularly at supersonic speeds.

-It was paired with a somewhat bullet-shaped fuselage; the lower portion of the fuselage was flattened around the junction with the wings to smooth airflow and avoid the poor low-speed handling characteristics of the Swift.
-The aircraft's structure comprised a relatively thick exterior skin supported by a thin closely-positioned spanwise web underneath that was claimed to provide the fuselage with an above-average strength-to-weight ratio amongst its contemporaries.
-The aircraft was powered by a single Rolls-Royce Avon turbojet, which was fitted with reheat, and supplied with air via elliptical intake near the nose.
-According to aviation author Francis Mason, the distinct design of this intake was the most obvious difference between the Type 545 and its precursor, which had side intakes.
+The lower portion of the fuselage was flattened around the junction with the wings to smooth airflow and avoid the poor low-speed handling characteristics of the Swift.
+The aircraft's structure comprised a relatively thick exterior skin supported by a thin closely-positioned spanwise web underneath that was claimed to provide the fuselage with an above-average strength-to-weight ratio compared to its contemporaries.
+The aircraft was powered by a single Rolls-Royce Avon turbojet, which was fitted with reheat, and supplied with air through an elliptical intake near the nose.
+The position of the intake was different from that of the Swift, which had side intakes.

 The crescent wing had three sections, 50° of sweep inboard, 40° in the centre and 30° outboard, the mean aspect ratio would be 7.5 per cent and the thickness/chord ratio reduce from 8 per cent at the root to 6 per cent at the tips.